OpenLMIS/openlmis-requisition/src/main/resources/db/demo-data/README.md

   * Beginning Balance
   * Total Received Quantity
   * Total Consumed Quantity
-  * Total Losses And Adjustments (with stock adjustment reasons from Reference Data demo data)
+  * Total Losses And Adjustments (with stock adjustment reasons from the stock management service)
   * Total Stockout Days
   * Stock On Hand (calculated)
   * Average Consumption (periods to average from: 3)